Equity & Inclusion in Our School Community

 Anti-Hate Speech Policy

-If we are to address racial disparities that exist in our society, we must start with knowedge and education.
-While there is curriculum dedicated to discussing racism in our schools, it is also important for all families to discuss racism and inequities with their children.
-Below are some resources to help guide your discussions.
+If we are to address racial disparities that exist in our society, we must start with knowledge and education.
+Below are some resources to help guide discussions with your students.